AUBRIETA: THE PURPLE ROCK CRESS

 Fine Plants for Spring Bloom in the Rock Garden and at the Front of the Flower Border

-When to Plant—Suitable Soil.
-The Aubrietas like rather light, well-drained soil; heavy soil must be made suitable by adding leaf mold and sand; otherwise the plants are liable to die off or become patchy in winter.
+The Aubrietas like rather light, well-drained soil; heavy soil must be made suitable by adding leaf mold and sand; otherwise, the plants are liable to die off or become patchy in winter.

-They need a sunny or only slightly shaded position and may be planted in fall or spring.
+They need a sunny or only lightly shaded position and may be planted in fall or spring.